arunkannawadi/Poisson_CCD/README.md

 The plotting routine should run OK with the four example .cfg files, but if you do something else, you will probably need to customize the Poisson_Plots.py code.

 Hopefully you find this useful.
-Comments and questions are encouraged and should be addressed to:
+Comments and questions are encouraged and should be addressed to: cslage@ucdavis.edu